petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/service-accounts.md

 ![Every virtual instance comes with one default service account.](./service-accounts/images/01.png)

 As with a regular user, you can view details about the service account here.
-The screen name, `default-service-account`, is reserved and you cannot use it while creating another user.
-The *Password* section is not available for a service account as it can't be used to log in to Liferay.
+The screen name `default-service-account` is reserved, and you cannot use it while creating another user.
+The *Password* section is not available for a service account as it can't be used to log into Liferay.
 To make authenticated requests using a service account, you must use OAuth 2.

 !!! important
     You cannot delete a service account, you can only deactivate it.